 Tickets to football/basketball/track or any other sport or play that was played in Vaiden

-Vaiden Homes – ANY !!! -- interior or exterior – residents/owners included
+Vaiden Homes – ANY !!! -- interior or exterior – pictures of former or current residents/owners can be included

 Pictures of Mr. & Mrs. Ruffin and/or Ruffin’s Bakery